 5 General guidance for Fortran

-In addition to the Top 10 generic programming rules from TR 24772-1 clause 5.4, additional rules from this section apply specifically to the C programming language.
+In addition to the Top 10 generic programming rules from 24772-1 clause 5.4, additional rules from this section apply specifically to the C programming language.
 The recommendations of this section are restatements of recommendations from clause 6, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
 Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations made.

 Every guidance provided in this section, and in the corresponding Part section, is supported material in Clause 6 of this document, as well as other important recommendations.